 Disobedient Media has previously investigated the connections between Asian organized crime groups throughout the Western Hemisphere and Triads based primarily in Hong Kong, who have long had relationships with factions of the Chinese Communist Party.
 The utilization of these networks can provide groups from China with the ability to covertly move assets around the Southwestern Hemisphere as well as exert control over communities of Chinese living abroad.

-China’s focus on South America as the region destabilizes will likely focus on strengthening their own networks and expanding influence with various factions on the continent as the political landscape is reshaped.
+China’s focus on South America as the region destabilizes will likely center around strengthening their own networks and expanding influence with various factions on the continent as the political landscape is reshaped.
 This approach will put them at odds with the United States.

 C. Russian Intelligence And Military Involvement

 Russia’s involvement in Latin America has mainly consisted of shoring up pre-existing relationships with traditional allies while forging stronger ties with certain nations which will grant them footholds in the region while also providing economic opportunities for Russian businesses in nations such as Mexico and Brazil.
 In 2017, Sputnik reported the alarm of the United States Southern Command at Russia’s decision to sell 50 T-72B to the government of Nicaragua, one of the nations Russia has been seeking to draw into its regional sphere of influence.
 The sale is part of a wider Russian policy of selling weapons to South and Central American nations, which also provides opportunities for Russian intelligence to gain fresh footholds.
 These advances drew stern criticism from the CIA-connected Washington Post, who accused Russia of seeking to re-ignite Cold War tensions.